 “Remick laces Spanish and English dialogue, crusted agéd skin and voluptuous beauty, bloody violence and exquisite tenderness.
 As he blurs boundaries we are sucked into this story, chapter by chapter, until we too transform, we too feel we have glimpsed the answer to immortality’s riddles.
 Gabriela and The Widow is sure to hook readers who enjoy a well told and fascinating story where all the gem-like details fall together to form a rich and satisfying puzzle.”

 —Paula Lowe, Publisher, Big Yes Press, former editor Solo Novo Magazine

 “The plot is complex and filled with revenge, sometimes sadness, and a level of mystery and intrigue that only a well versed and experienced author could accomplish ….
 A master tale by a master talent.”
 Read more …

-—Terri Forehand, Writing and Others Ways into the Heart
+—Terri Forehand, author of Writing and Other Ways into the Heart

 “Riveting ….
 This is not a neat morality tale.
 Remick’s novel invites us to taste the blood and to roll in the sweat.
 It also invites us to enjoy one subordinated woman’s payback.”
 Read more …